Mawlamyine Mon, Myanmar Travel Guide

 While general toiletries are available, your preferred brands might not be.
 If you have specific preferences or needs for these items, it is best to bring those from home.

-For short hikes up the hills to the pagodas, or longer treks in the surrounding rural areas (if undertaken led by a guide and after checking local security advisories), a small, comfortable Backpack is useful.
+For short hikes up the hills to the pagodas, or longer treks in the surrounding rural areas (if undertaken led by a guide and after checking local safety advisories), a small, comfortable Backpack is useful.
 It should carry water, snacks, sun protection, and a camera.

 Appropriate footwear like Sturdy walking shoes, reusable water bottle, Wide-brimmed hat, Hiking poles (optional).